-- What utilization metrics do you currently collect?
-How relevant is this data and what changes should be made for a more clear visual of where you are currently, where you have been, and where you are going?
+- What space utilization metrics do you currently collect?
+How relevant is this data, and what changes should be made for a more clear visual of where you are currently, where you have been, and where you are going?

 “Space utilization in the course of our master planning work revealed opportunities to better align functions and their assigned space.
 The resulting realignment freed up 10% of our space for clinical expansion, meeting our projected growth needs for the next five years.” – Steven Wright, Vice President, Facilities – Roswell Park Cancer Institute

 Now that you have identified organizational goals, it's time to gather data on your workforce (users) and standard processes.
 This will help determine what information should be included in your space module, as well as help define what data and metrics will be collected in the future.

 - How do you want to track your employees and the space they use? (employee by name, department assigned, office assigned, and/or assets assigned?)